whitep4nth3r/puppeteer-demo/README.md

 ## Ready to try it out?

-Fork this repository from GitHub to your local machine.
+Fork this repository to your GitHub account, and clone it to your local machine using git or the GitHub CLI.

 ## Open your terminal and install dependencies